terminatorul/NvStrapsReBar/README.md

 Newer boards with ReBAR support from the manufacturer can auto-configure PCI BAR size, so you only need to set the GPU-side value for the BAR size.
 If not, you should try and experiment with both of them, as needed.

 ### Warning
-* Disable NvStrapsReBar making hardware changes like adding a second GPU.
+* Disable NvStrapsReBar before making hardware changes like adding a second GPU.
 * NvStrapsReBar will be disabled automatically if you make changes in UEFI Setup.
 Re-enable it afterwards.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/a960adff-665f-4fbb-92ba-a8a4114996ca)